The Ultimate Zanzibar Visitor’s Guide

 Known as the African Spice Islands, Zanzibar is famous for the wide array of spices that it produces.
 While it is no longer the leading producer of spices such as cinnamon, Turmeric, Paprika, Cumin, Saffron, and Cardamom, these spices still play a very large role in the local economy.
 It isn’t difficult to find these spices for sale in the Forodhani Market or at other street vendors around Stone Town.

 If you are into cooking, it can be a really neat experience to go on a spice tour to see how these spices are produced and distributed.
-If you are interested in taking a tour, I have listed a number of recommended tours below for you to review.
+If you are interested in taking a tour, I have listed several recommended tours below for you to review.

 The Old Fort